winterbe/expekt/README.md

 ### Introduction

-Expekt enables you to formulate test assertions in natural english language by building fluent sentences.
-It comes in two flavors `should` and `expect`, both exposing the same API.
+Expekt let's you write test assertions in natural english language by building fluent sentences.
+It works with your favorite test runners, e.g. JUnit, TestNG and Spek.
+Just write your tests as usual and replace your existing assertions (e.g. Hamcrest) with Expekt.

+Expekt comes in two flavors `should` and `expect`, both exposing the same API.
 It's up to you which variant to use.
 The property `should` is available on any objects (e.g. `myObject.should`) even on nulls.
 The function `expect` instead accepts any object as parameter (e.g. `expect(myObject)`).

+When using IntelliJ IDEA you can simply use `expect` and `should` from the classpath.
+IntelliJ handles all imports for you.
+In case you have to handle imports manually, add one of those to your test file:

 ```kotlin
 import com.winterbe.expekt.expect
 import com.winterbe.expekt.should
 ```

+The Expekt API consists of many chainable properties and functions.
+Properties like `to`, `be` and `which` are provided to improve readibility.
+They don't serve any semantical meaning.
+The property `not` is used to negate expectations.
+Depending on the type of the initial value plenty of properties and functions are available to assert different aspects of the value, e.g. you can assert that a collection contains some elements, that a number is within it's bounds or that a string matches a given regex pattern.

+See [API doc](APIDOC.md) for all available assertion properties and functions.

 ### What happens when expections fail?